-While I haven't been a fan of wireless headphones in the past because of poor sound, short battery life and interference, the wireless headphone landscape has changed a lot over the past year.
-Today, wireless headphones are pretty darn great, and there's no better example of that than the wireless buds on display here: the NuForce BE Sport3.
+Many of us have had mixed feelings about the rise of wireless earphones, given their previous reputation for poor sound, short battery life and interference.
+But today, wireless headphones are pretty darn great, and there's no better example of that than the wireless buds on display here: the Optoma NuForce BE Sport3.

-They are, beyond a doubt, one of the best wireless headphones on the market and I wholeheartedly recommend them for anyone who wants a pair of wireless earbuds that do it all.
+The BE Sport3 are, beyond a doubt, one of the best wireless headphones on the market and we wholeheartedly recommend them for anyone who wants a pair of wireless earbuds that do it all.

-[Update: While the Optoma NuForce BE Sport3 remain one of the best wireless headphones money can buy, NuForce has been hard at work perfecting the new true wireless form factor with its BE Free8 and BE Free5 in-ears.
-Both offer the sound quality of the BE Sport3 without any of the cords - making them a better option for wearing around town.
-That said, if you don't mind a small cord, the BE Sport3 remains a solid, affordable pair of wireless in-ear headphones.]
+[Update: While the Optoma NuForce BE Sport3 remain one of the best wireless headphones money can buy, NuForce has been hard at work perfecting the new true wireless form factor with its BE Free8 and BE Free5 in-ears, both of which offer the sound quality of the BE Sport3 without any of the cords - making them a better option for wearing around town.
+We also recommend the BE Sport4 in-ears, which offer a boost in audio from their well-received predecessors.
+Either way, the BE Sport3 remains a solid, affordable pair of wireless in-ear headphones.]

 Design and performance